WootingKb/wooting-analog-sdk/README.md

 All build outputs can be found under `target/debug`, with generated headers coming under the `includes` and `includes-cpp` directories.

 #### Outputted Headers
-* `analog-sdk-wrapper.h`: This is the header which includes everything that you need to use the SDK.
-(This uses `analog-sdk-common.h` which defines all relevant enums & structs)
+* `wooting-analog-sdk-wrapper.h`: This is the header which includes everything that you need to use the SDK.
+(This uses `wooting-analog-sdk-common.h` which defines all relevant enums & structs)
-* `analog-sdk-common.h`: This defines all common enums, headers & structs which are needed by plugins & SDK users
+* `wooting-analog-sdk-common.h`: This defines all common enums, headers & structs which are needed by plugins & SDK users
-* `analog-sdk-common-plugin.h`: This includes `analog-sdk-common.h` & additional functions which are obtained from statically linking to the analog-sdk-common library.
+* `wooting-analog-sdk-common-plugin.h`: This includes `wooting-analog-sdk-common.h` & additional functions which are obtained from statically linking to the analog-sdk-common library.
 (FOR USE WITH PLUGINS)
 * `plugin.h`: This is the header which plugins should use to define all functions that need to be exported for a plugin to work

 ## Related Repositories